Smithay/smithay.github.io/content/smithay-v0.2.markdown

 at *#smithay* and to gitter at [smithay/Lobby](https://gitter.im/smithay/Lobby).

-A large part of the work needed on smithay does not require extensive knowledge on the wayland protocol or the linux internals, and we are happy to mentor anyone interested to get familiar with the project!
+A large part of the work needed on smithay does not require extensive knowledge on the wayland protocol or the linux internals, and we are happy to mentor anyone interested in getting familiar with the project!